flydelabs/flyde-vscode/README.md

 - Install the Flyde extension from the Visual Studio Code marketplace
 - Right-click on a folder in the Explorer and select "Flyde: New Visual Flow"
 - Choose a template and name your flow
-- Start creating your flow by adding parts, connecting them together, and writing code
+- Start creating your flow by adding parts, connecting them, and writing code

 ## Use-cases